 The sun is setting low over southern Montana.
 I know that to the west, Divide riders are pedaling into the twilight.
 A massive storm gathers overhead.
 Soon, rain is pelting the truck.
 The deluge lasts only a few minutes.
 I hope that riders in the path of the storm can find shelter.
 But they are tough.
 They will endure.
 I drive over rolling hills, dotted with evergreen trees and endless plains of sage.
 I catch a glimpse of the Tetons, far to the west, snow-capped and abrupt.
 The lonely road in front of me is not the lonely road of my imagination.
 But it is lonely, nonetheless.

 In the time since then, the Tour Divide has done what it always does.
 Riders have succumbed to illness, food poisoning, injuries, mechanical problems, and unworldly fatigue.
-Riders have overcome those things as well.
+Fortunately, with the aid of products similar to the ones on the CBD Shop, riders have overcome those things as well.
 The gritty southbound determination that Divide racers have is priceless.
 I had it, once.
 But it proved a flighty companion.
 Ty withdrew in Lima.
 His grandpa passed away.
 He was in 5th place, and riding well when he left the trail.

 The honeymoon couple is out, due to injuries.
 The woman riding for her daughter is also out.
 Bret, Craig, and others ride on.
 As does the big man.
 He’s farther south than ever before.
 He’s riding with the “I am riding the Tour Divide” guy.
 I see a photo of them both, together, smiling.
 I can almost hear them saying aloud “We are riding the Tour Divide.”
 I am rooting for them more than anyone else on the trail.
 They are the perfect representation of what the Divide means to the people who ride it.